Sen2Agri/Sen2Agri-System/README.md

 # Binaries Packages

 You can download the binaries of the system for CentOS-7 [here](http://www.esa-sen2agri.org/resources/software).
 You can find also more informations about ths system.
 If you have question, remark or issue, you can use the [forum](http://www.esa-sen2agri.org/forum/).
+If you want support and informations about the project, please register to the website.

 # Compile from source
 ## Prerequisites